Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Experimental setup

 \subsection{Datasets}

-We use Fineweb-2 \cite[ODC-By license]{penedo2025fineweb} as the training dataset and set a training budget of 100M characters for the comparison across 70 languages (see Table~\ref{tab:70-lang-overview} in Appendix~\ref{sec:language-overview}) and 1B characters for a more targeted evaluation for Estonian.
+We use Fineweb-2 \cite[ODC-By license, multilingual]{penedo2025fineweb} and Fineweb \cite[ODC-By license, English]{NEURIPS2024_fineweb} as the training datasets and set a training budget of 100M characters for the comparison across 70 languages (see Table~\ref{tab:70-lang-overview} in Appendix~\ref{sec:language-overview}) and 1B characters for a more targeted evaluation for Estonian.
 We observe that increasing the amount of training data beyond this threshold does not yield significant improvements in tokenization efficiency during extension (see Appendix~\ref{sec:budget}).
-We evaluate tokenization effectiveness (compression) on the FLORES-200 \cite{costa2022no} dataset using \textit{bytes per token} as the evaluation metric (higher is better).

-We frame the extrinsic evaluation as a case study on Estonian, using Fineweb for English and Fineweb-2 for Estonian as the training data for both tokenizer and LM training.
+We frame the extrinsic evaluation as a case study on Estonian, using English-Estonian datamix for both tokenizer and LM training.
 Our setup reflects a common bilingual LLM adaptation scenario: extending a model to a new language while preserving its English capabilities.
 To this end, we allocated a total budget of 24B characters, equally divided between Estonian and English.
 The corpus was then tokenized using the different tokenizers under evaluation, ensuring that the underlying data remained constant across experiments involving changes to the tokenizer.